-Unfortunately, many people believe that everything on the Internet is true.
-Oh sure, there are laws against this sort of practice, but in most states the practice is so rampant that regulators cannot begin to enforce the laws on the books.
-We have seen more enforcement action from the Federal Trade Commission lately, but there is no way they can get to every dealers website, and frankly some dealers are willing to pay a fine rather than advertise ethically.
+Unfortunately, many people believe that everything on the internet is true.
+Oh sure, there are laws against this sort of practice, but in most states, the practice is so rampant that regulators cannot begin to enforce the laws on the books.
+We have seen more enforcement action from the Federal Trade Commission lately, but there is no way they can get to every dealer’s website, and frankly, some dealers are willing to pay a fine rather than advertise ethically.

-The most common bait and switch involves pricing cars way below their cost.
+The most common bait and switch involves pricing cars way below dealer cost.
 The dealer designates one particular stock number or VIN at that price, and once the vehicle is sold – whether at that price or not – none of the other vehicles on the lot can be purchased for that price.
 The salespeople at places like this are trained to waltz you around the lot, finally declaring that the advertised vehicle “must have been sold already” and then finding a similar one, vowing to “get as close to that ad price as possible”.
 Let the games begin.

 Worse, this particular dealer doesn’t spring this news on you until you have gone through the entire process of buying a car.
 While in the finance office, some hours later, you get the bad news.
 Sadly, too many people are worn out and they just wave the white flag.
 Another successful bait and switch, and another bad dealer rewarded for unethical behavior.

 You will see what appears to be a great price and the words “any and all rebates applied”.
 Major red flag there.
-A good dealer will break out how they arrived at the price advertised.
+A good dealer will break out how it arrived at the price advertised.
 For instance, MSRP $30,988 minus $3000 factory rebate, minus $2500 dealer discount-Sale Price $25,488.
 Then you might see $24,488 with Ford Credit financing.
 That is the right way to do it.

 One dealer I ran across was pricing cars online and buried in the website, on a different page were the words “all prices plus freight charges”.
 REALLY?
 I have seen some shady stuff over the years, but this was really bad.
 Freight charges are built into the dealers’ cost.
 In another instance, a dealer quotes a low-ball price and you see: price does not include dealer-installed options.
 That means they can charge you thousands of dollars over their Internet price for floor mats, window tinting, and wheel locks that cost the dealership about $200.

-I have heard stories of people shopping dealers outside their area, sometimes driving for hours, even flying to an out-of-state location, only to find out they were somehow mislead and cannot get the price they saw online.
+I have heard stories of people shopping dealers outside their area, sometimes driving for hours, even flying to an out-of-state location, only to find out they were somehow misled and cannot get the price they saw online.
 By now, they are tired and often have no way to get home, so the negotiation games start.
 They don’t want to start over again, so they give in and pay more than they could have gotten the same car for at their local dealer.

-Here is the sad thing… many times people see these fraudulent prices online and take them to a good, honest dealership who tries to explain why they cannot match the price.
+Here is the sad thing… many times people see these fraudulent prices online and take them to a good, honest dealership who tries to explain why it cannot match the price.
 Of course, the good dealer looks like a bad guy and probably misses out on a sale, while the consumer falls for the bait and switch at a different dealership.